$http Class

 All shorthand-methods are documented separately and optionally accept

-as a function accepts.
+the same config-object $http as a function accepts.
 Should the config

 object contain different data than the arguments for the shorthand